arpithindukuri/arpithindukuri.github.io/_posts/2020-03-29-digit-recognition.markdown

 # How it Went Down

-I decided to use processing as a starting point for a few different reasons.
+~~I decided to use processing as a starting point for a few different reasons.
 The IDE is so easy to use, with nothing to setup.
 It's all plug and play.
-Processing offers many tools and graphical utilities out of the box, and this will help me visualize what I am doing nice and easily.
+Processing offers many tools and graphical utilities out of the box, and this will help me visualize what I am doing nice and easily.~~
+Scratch this.
+I decided to learn Python and use that instead, for the following reasons.
+Firstly, it is such a ubiquitous language, I'd need to learn it at some point anyway.
+Secondly, there is so much support and resources for Python, especially with data science and machine learning applications.
+Thirdly, just like with processing, I am told that even though Python may not be the fastest to run it is very fast for development and redevelopment.
+So it will have all the benefits of using Processing, and then some more, at the cost of having to learn a new language.
+All in all I don't think it is a bad idea to start with Python.

 I am using the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
 It contains around 60,000 training examples and around 10,000 test images, all labeled and with ample documentation available online.